Johan (archbishop of Uppsala, died 1187): Biography

 In 1187, a ship from the not yet christianed Estonia entered Mälaren, a lake close to Uppsala, on a plundering expedition.
 It sailed to Sigtuna, a prosperous city at that time, and plundered it.
 On its way back, barricades had been set up at Almarestäket, the only exit point and the place where Johannes was currently residing, to prevent the ship from escaping.
 The ship was however able to get around the barricades through a creek.
-There followed a battle, and during the battle Johannes was killed.
+There followed a battle; Johennes was killed during the pillage of Sigtuna by the pagan raiders (Estonians, Curonians, or Karelians).